Mustapha Anane: Club career

 At age 14, Anane joined the junior ranks of JS Kabylie.
 Four years later, the coach of the senior team, Ali Ben Fedda, promoted him into the squad where he made his debut in a friendly against Soviet side Dinamo Minsk.
-He made his official debut for the club in a match against ES Guelma, where he scored two goals in a 3-2 loss.
+He made his official debut for the club in a match against ES Guelma, where he scored two goals in a 3–2 loss.
 Anane was a member of the JSK team that won promotion to the top flight in 1969.
 He went on to win the league title four times during his time with the club : 1973, 1974, 1977 and 1980.
-In 1977, he also won the Algerian Cup beating NA Hussein Dey in the final.
+In 1977, he won the Algerian Cup beating NA Hussein Dey in the final and in 1973 he won the Algerian Super Cup beating MC Alger in the final.

 In 1980, Anane played his last game for JSK against AS Vita Club in the 1978 African Cup of Champions Clubs.
 He decided to retire after that due to an injury he had picked up during a friendly in France.
 He continued playing in the local amateur league with AS Tizi Ouzou, which he would also go on to coach.